Yesterday was Boss’s Day. I didn’t celebrate.

 Yes.
 She does all that and more.

-Lisa has helped me to grow in ways that I had not expected.
+Working with Lisa has helped me to grow in ways that I had not expected.
 When Lisa hired me to lead the Food Bank’s fundraising, marketing and volunteer programs the Food Bank was in the process of adopting a radically different approach to the work of feeding people in need by setting a bold goal to meet the need in southwestern Pennsylvania by 2025.
 I knew the job would be demanding — requiring us to better connect with our community to encourage the level of support that is desperately needed.
 But Lisa‘s vision requires us to do more than feed people.
 It requires us to transform a large and complex social service organization to meet the immediate needs of our neighbors and to create a community that is committed to helping ensure increased stability for all of us.
 She pushes us daily to work differently with one another, to lead collaboratively and to make bold decisions to bring food security to our community.

 So maybe, the day after Boss’s Day should be Leader’s Day.
 That is a day I could celebrate.